by Jonathan Daugherty

 At this point, there is often silence, or the occasional exasperated cough.

-"Did you say seven hundred and ninety-nine dollars?"
+"Did you say nine hundred and ninety-seven dollars?"

 "Yes.
 Of course, that includes your lodging, meals, counseling, teaching sessions, and even the Aftercare program."